-In late June and early July, Raymond James analysts were the first -- and at the time the only -- energy analysts suggesting that gas prices, in 6:1 parity with oil, could hit $10/Mcf by the end of this summer (see NGI, July 11).
-September natural gas settled at $9.071, up 42.2 cents on Wednesday, marking the highest settle for a prompt month in two and a half years.
+In late June and early July, Raymond James analysts were the first — and at the time the only — energy analysts suggesting that gas prices, in 6:1 parity with oil, could hit $10/Mcf by the end of this summer (see Daily GPI, July 7; June 28).

 The analyst’s gas forecast, which was revised in mid-June, remains $6.86/Mcf for full-year 2005 and $8 for full-year 2006 (Henry Hub).
 The forecast continues to be above the First Call consensus, which for 2006 is $1.30/Mcf lower.
 For oil, Raymond James pegged full-year prices at $51/bbl and $52/bbl in 2006, but Thursday, oil was trading in the mid-$60s.